Things you can do to protect your home from burglars

 FACT: Burglaries spend on average 10 minutes in your home.
 They specifically target homes that look easy to get in and out of.
 Don’t be attractive to burglars.

 8. Trim or prune plants that could provide cover and if you plant hedges near your home, consider ones with thorns.

 10. Join a Neighbourhood Watch Scheme

-Little hint: If a thief does get into your house, you can prevent loss of your valuable objects by making them hard to find within 10 minutes.
+Little hint: If a thief does get into your house, you can prevent the loss of your valuable objects by making them hard to find within 10 minutes.
 The dresser drawer, bedroom closet, and freezer are some of the first places thieves look, so forget about those hiding places and consider hiding valuables in plain sight.
-Consider within books, games boxes, cereal boxes or false bottom drawers and safes which our handymen can build.
+Consider within books, games boxes, cereal boxes, or false bottom drawers and safes which our handymen can build.

 FACT: Only half of burglars are strangers.
 The other half are familiar to or well known by the victim.